ad-freiburg/wiki-abstracts/README.md

 # wiki-abstracts

-Hacked-together tool to build cleartext abstracts from Wikipedia articles very fast, given as an Wikipedia XML dump file.
+Hacked-together tool to build cleartext abstracts from Wikipedia articles very fast, given as a Wikipedia XML dump file.
 Used for the lecture Information Retrieval.
+This comes without any warranty.

 ## Usage